-After Max and I spent a couple or months or so in Malta and Gozo… we were wondering where our next travel destination would be.
+After Paul and I spent a couple or months or so in Malta and Gozo… we were wondering where our next travel destination would be.

 So, as our ultimate destination would be in Vietnam… we looked at the Oneworld airlines to see what they had on offer.